Scooby Doo 2: Monsters Unleashed

-- Brain Bleach: Ned the cameraman knew who the Masked Man was.
+- Brain Bleach: Ned the cameraman knew who the Evil Masked Figure was.
 What he doesn't know, however, is that she is a he.

 - Groin Attack: Velma delivers one to the Black Knight Ghost after determining that it is his only weakness.

-- I Just Want to Be Badass: A subplot in this film is how Scooby and Shaggy want to stop becoming The Load for the rest of Mystery Inc.
+- I Just Want to Be Badass: A subplot in the film is how Scooby and Shaggy want to stop being The Load for the rest of Mystery Inc.

 - Latex Perfection: Jacobo masquerading as Heather.

-- Legion of Doom: several famous monsters Mystery Inc. have tackled becoming lackies to the Masked Man.
+- Legion of Doom: Several famous monsters Mystery Inc. have tackled become lackeys to the Evil Masked Figure.

 - Motorcycle Jousting: Fred rides a motorcycle to duel a knight ghost.